donghun221/logstash-output-cos/README.md

 This is a plugin for [Logstash](https://github.com/elastic/logstash).

 It is fully free and fully open source.
-The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.

 ## Documentation